rails/importmap-rails/README.md

 Importmap for Rails is automatically included in Rails 7+ for new applications, but you can also install it manually in existing applications:

-1. Add `importmap-rails` to your Gemfile with `gem 'importmap-rails'`
-2. Run `./bin/bundle install`
+1. Run `./bin/bundle add importmap-rails`
-3. Run `./bin/rails importmap:install`
+2. Run `./bin/rails importmap:install`

 Note: In order to use JavaScript from Rails frameworks like Action Cable, Action Text, and Active Storage, you must be running Rails 7.0+.
 This was the first version that shipped with ESM compatible builds of these libraries.